ibmresilient/resilient-community-apps/fn_mcafee_opendxl/README.md

 | **custom_template_dir** | No | `` | *Path to custom jinja template* |
 ---
 <p>
-Before running the McAfee OpenDXL functions, the dxlclient.config, certificates and key files must be created using a provisioning command.
+In addition to updating the app.config file and before running the McAfee OpenDXL functions, the dxlclient.config, certificates and key files must be created using a provisioning command.
 More information on the dxlclient.config file and provisioning the system can be found here:

 [https://opendxl.github.io/opendxl-client-python/pydoc/provisioningoverview.html](https://opendxl.github.io/opendxl-client-python/pydoc/provisioningoverview.html)
 [https://opendxl.github.io/opendxl-client-python/pydoc/basiccliprovisioning.html#basiccliprovisioning](https://opendxl.github.io/opendxl-client-python/pydoc/basiccliprovisioning.html#basiccliprovisioning)